drphamwit/cheffer/README.md

   * Rank Player vs. Opponent Team
        * User will be able to see how one of their NFL players stacks up against the NFL Team they are facing.
   * League with Defenseive players
        * Some Fantasy Leagues use individual defensive players.
-Hope to expand to where users who use either a offensive league or an offendive + defensive league can use webb app
+Hope to expand to where users who use either a offensive league or an offensive + defensive league can use webb app
   * Random Facts
        * Simple page where people can view random facts
+  * Rookie Page
+       * Page that predicts stats for this years rookies
 ## Plan

 1. Week of 5/20: Setup environment & create paper GUI model
+   * Download: Node.JS, XAMPP, Visual Studio Code, Python, GIT -BOTH
+   * Paper GUI Draft -DHERIC
+   * Design Relation Diagram and Database - CHRIS
+   * Munge data needed for 2 seasons (2017 and 2016) - DHERIC
+   * Get total offensive stats and total defensive stats - DHERIC
 2. Week of 5/27: Refine paper model then make it using an online design tool
+   * Refine Paper design online - BOTH
+       * Home - DHERIC
+       * Player Stats - CHRIS
+       * Transaction - DHERIC
+       * Draft - CHRIS
-3. Week of 6/3:   Release 1 (program basic features done/tested and working for 2 years)
+3. Week of 6/3:   Release 1
+   * View All Player Stats
+   * Filter based on columns
+   * Add auto-populate for dropdown
+   * Start Machine Learning: Stat Projections for non rookie players, player stats
+   * Draft Page: allow user to select player for team and already drafted
+   * Transaction Page: allow user to select player for team and transaction
+   * Working for 3 years
-4. Week of 6/10: Release 2 (filtering option added and database working for 4 years)
+4. Week of 6/10: Release 2
+   * Working for 5 years
+   * Add functionality to transaction page (compare players and projected stats)
+   * Refine machine learning: Add suggestions/ feedback for draft/transaction page
-5. Week of 6/17: Release 3 (add risk assessment for trades and adding/dropping)
+5. Week of 6/17: Release 3
+   * Working for 7-10(optional) years
+   * Machine Learning: compatible with new years added
 6. Week of 6/24: Refine GUI and midterm present
+   * Touch up GUI
+   * Prepare presentation
+   * Optional Feature: Rookie stat Page
 7. Week of 7/1:   Add More features,test scalability of database, and start poster
+   * Fix app based on feedback from presentation
+   * Begin poster
+   * Optional Feature: Player vs Opponent
 8. Week of 7/8: Testing and work on poster
+   * Finish Poster Layout
 9. Week of 7/15: Final touches on Poster
+   * Finish Poster
 10. Week of 7/22: Poster Submission, and practice final presentation
 11. Week of 7/29: Final push, and Final Presentation
 12. Week of 8/5:Poster Showcase (tentative)

+NOTE: Bug Fixes for prev. week in weeks after.
+Dates subject to change based on complications and bugs

 ## Team members